Tracking the president's visits to Trump properties

 When does Trump visit his properties?

-Trump frequents Mar-a-Lago, which he's referred to as the "Southern White House," and other clubs on weekends.
-But Mar-a-Lago is where he's hosted foreign leaders like President Xi Jinping of China — and directed the launch of a strike against a Syrian air base.
+With the exception of his 15-day stay at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
+Trump has referred to his Mar-a-Lago club in Palm Beach, Florida, as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian airbase.
+His most recent visit, however, was over the Christmas holiday, which featured near-daily jaunts to nearby Trump International Golf Club in West Palm Beach.

 How much does Trump's travel cost?

-The president's trips can cost taxpayers millions of dollars due to the use of Air Force One and expenses of the Secret Service, Air Force, local sheriff's departments, Coast Guard and other personnel.
-However, a precise accounting cannot be made because the expenses are not required to be disclosed.
+The president's trips can cost taxpayers millions of dollars because of the use of Air Force One and the expenses of the Secret Service, the Air Force, local sheriff's departments, the Coast Guard and other agencies.
+However, a precise accounting can't be made because the expenses aren't required to be disclosed.

+In response to a recent report in USA Today that Secret Service's funding problems were partly caused by the president's large family and their multiple, oft-visited Trump properties both in the U.S. and overseas, agency director Randolph "Tex" Alles said it was not an issue "that can be attributed to the current Administration’s protection requirements alone."

 Presidents other than Trump incurred similar questions about travel costs.
-Much of what is known about President Obama's travel costs was obtained by conservative watchdog group Judicial Watch, which has aggressively sought receipts through Freedom of Information Act requests.
-In October 2016, the Government Accountability Office (GAO) issued its own report breaking out the costs of one specific trip taken by President Obama, finding a trip to Chicago and Florida cost $3.6 million.
+Much of what is known about Obama's travel costs was obtained by the conservative watchdog group Judicial Watch, which aggressively sought receipts through Freedom of Information Act requests.
+In October 2016, the Government Accountability Office (GAO) issued its own report breaking out the costs of one specific trip taken by Obama, finding that a trip to Chicago and Florida cost $3.6 million.

+This tracker automatically counts Trump's days in office.
+When Trump arrives at one of his properties, the tracker updates accordingly.